 You may cc other groups (e.g. bazel-discuss, to get feedback from Bazel end-users).

 Iterate with reviewers

-try to answer questions, clarify the proposal, and address the concerns.
+Anyone interested can comment on your proposal.
+Try to answer questions, clarify the proposal, and address concerns.

 Update the status